mmmarinho/icra2023_orbitalmanipulation/README.md

 - If at this stage you have problems connecting to CoppeliaSim, check the [DQRobotics CoppeliaSim Interface webpage](https://dqroboticsgithubio.readthedocs.io/en/latest/installation/python.html#interface-with-coppeliasim-formely-v-rep) for possible fixes and tips.

 3. The simulation will start automatically.
-You can click and drag the `xd1` and `xd2` to change each robot's checkpoint.
+You can click and drag the `xd1` and `xd2` to change each robot's setpoint.
 Then, the robots will move accordingly to keep the orbital manipulation constraint.

 4. You can stop the script with `CTRL+C`.